truflation/quickstart/README.md

 parts of the smart contract that convert the response of the truflation server into a integer.

+If you wish to have your contract runnable via ethereum use [solt](https://github.com/hjubb/solt) to generate a json file and upload this file to the verify and publish contracts feature of eitherscan.

 # Sample web3 frontend

 A sample web3 frontend using truflation data is available in the